ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 Function {{!VDAF=I-D.draft-irtf-cfrg-vdaf-19}}), how reports are partitioned into batches, and privacy parameters such as the minimum size of each batch.

-{{taskprov}} specifies one possible mechanism for provisioning DAP tasks that is built on top of the task configuration definition in {{Section 4.2 of !DAP}}.
+This document specifies a mechanism for provisioning DAP tasks that is built on top of the task configuration definition in {{Section 4.2 of !DAP}}.
 Its chief design goal is to make task configuration completely in-band, via HTTP request headers.
-It also defines a task extension that signals to parties that this mechanism was used to configure the task.
+Long-level cryptographic assets, such as HPKE configurations
+{{?RFC9180}} and VDAF verification keys {{Section 5.2 of !VDAF}}, are presumed to be established out-of-band.
+Accordingly, this document specifies a mechanism for deriving a per-task verification key from a pre-shared secret in a manner that satisfies the security requirements for this key ({{Section 9.1 of !VDAF}}).

 ## Change Log